 Stockbridge to Chatham is about 320 km (200 miles), if you stick to the major highways.

 At the opposite end of the state from the Berkshires, Cape Cod stretches like a flexed arm into the Atlantic.
 By mid-October, the cool fall winds have whisked away the last of the summer tourists and left the beaches nearly deserted for long walks.
 The once-bustling shore towns turn sleepy, basking in the autumnal sun, providing a quiet setting for the last few days of your trip.

 What to see and do on the Cape

-Thanks to its underwater geography, the ocean off Cape Cod provides some of the best whale watching in the world and their migration patterns take humpbacks right past here in the autumn.
+Thanks to its underwater geography, the ocean off Cape Cod provides some of the best whale watching in the world and their migration patterns take humpbacks right past here in the fall.
 I’m fascinated by whales, personally, and it’s hard to describe the primal pleasure of seeing such an enormous animal in its natural habitat.
-The sleek grey giants breech and frolic in the vast ocean, seemingly unaware of the tiny humans nearby.
+The sleek gray giants breech and frolic in the vast ocean, seemingly unaware of the tiny humans nearby.

 Most of the whale watch cruises take half a day and leave from Provincetown, the eccentric town at the very tip of the Cape.
 Though there’s never a guarantee that you’ll see a whale, the captains are very good at finding the huge animals.

 Whales are more active in the afternoon, so I spend the morning exploring the streets of Provincetown, sometimes called ‘P-Town’, and enjoy a leisurely lunch at one of the many cafes there.
 When I return to shore with my hair in a salty wind-blown tangle, I like to indulge in one last lobster roll at the Lobster Pot on Commercial Street.